halayasar/retouch_practical_work/README.md

 #### Model
 This script defines functions to create an instance of the U-Net model, a convolutional neural network used for image segmentation tasks.
 The model consists of an encoder, which downsamples the input image to extract features, and a decoder, which upsamples the feature map to generate a segmentation map with the same size as the input image.
 A plot of the model can be seen in the plots folder in the repository.

-The script also defines the architecture of the descriminator and GAN model.
-The descriminator uses the MobileNetV2 architecture after editing its output to generate a binary classification.
+The script also defines the architecture of the descriminator using the MobileNetV2 architecture after editing its output to generate a binary classification.

 #### loss_functions.py
 This script defines three functions to compute loss functions for a neural network.
 It defines the Dice loss for binary segmentation tasks.
 The function calculates true positive, false positive and false negative rates, and returns the Dice loss which is a measure of how similar the predicted segmentation map is to the true segmentation map.